jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 * `PluggableDeviceExecutor Implementation` is inside the TensorFlow plugin, which provides those C functions implementation defined in the StreamExecutor C API.

-The pluggable device mechanism contains device discovery and creation process which creates a `PluggableDevice` object and `PluggableDeviceExecutor` object for each pluggable device.
+The pluggable device mechanism contains device discovery and creation process.
+Device discovery process loads the plugin and registers the device type as well as [DeviceFactory](https://github.com/tensorflow/tensorflow/blob/24e203fa08feee48c766b15eaa3afcc912324437/tensorflow/core/common_runtime/device_factory.h#L30).
+Device creation process creates a `PluggableDevice` object and finds or creates a `PluggableDeviceExecutor` object for each pluggable device.

 With the RFC, existing TensorFlow GPU programs can run on a plugged device without user changing the code.
 The Diagram 2 describes the workflow of TensorFlow with device plugin, it shows how a simple GPU program runs on the pluggable device.
 <div align="center">